Tendrl/tendrl-ansible/README.md

     disabled if needed.

-5)  If you use tendrl-ansible from rpm package, copy `site.yml` playbook into local directory (where you already store the inventory file):
+5)  If you use tendrl-ansible from rpm package, copy `site.yml` playbook into working directory (where you already store the inventory file):

     ```
     $ cp /usr/share/doc/tendrl-ansible-VERSION/site.yml site.yml